-12.1.1 The lands identified as Special Site 1 are located in the four quadrants adjacent to the Hurontario Street and Rathburn Road intersection.

-12.1.2 Prior to the finalization of the road network for this site area, the appropriate transportation studies will be carried out in conjunction with the Provincial Government.
+- 12.1.1 The lands identified as Special Site 1 are located in the four quadrants adjacent to the Hurontario Street and Rathburn Road intersection. - 12.1.2 Prior to the finalization of the road network for this site area, the appropriate transportation studies will be carried out in conjunction with the Provincial Government.

-12.2.1 The lands identified as Special Site 2 are located at the northeast quadrant of Robert Speck Parkway and Shipp Drive.

-12.2.2 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply:

-a. townhouses will be permitted on the entire site.
+- 12.2.1 The lands identified as Special Site 2 are located at the northeast quadrant of Robert Speck Parkway and Shipp Drive. - 12.2.2 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply: - a. townhouses will be permitted on the entire site.

-12.3.1 The lands identified as Special Site 3 are located north of Rathburn Road, west of the Confederation Parkway extension.

-12.3.2 Notwithstanding the provisions of the Mixed Use designation, townhouse dwellings will be permitted.
+- 12.3.1 The lands identified as Special Site 3 are located north of Rathburn Road, west of the Confederation Parkway extension. - 12.3.2 Notwithstanding the provisions of the Mixed Use designation, townhouse dwellings will be permitted.

-12.4.1 The lands identified as Special Site 4 are bounded by Rathburn Road West to the north, Duke of York Boulevard to the east, Prince of Wales Boulevard to the south and Living Arts Drive to the west.

-12.4.2 Notwithstanding the Open Space and Mixed Use designations shown on the Land Use Plan, the lands designated Open Space and Mixed Use may be increased or decreased in size, reconfigured or relocated within Special Site 4 without an amendment to this Plan and these lands may also be used for parking.
+- 12.4.1 The lands identified as Special Site 4 are bounded by Rathburn Road West to the north, Duke of York Boulevard to the east, Prince of Wales Boulevard to the south and Living Arts Drive to the west. - 12.4.2 Notwithstanding the Open Space and Mixed Use designations shown on the Land Use Plan, the lands designated Open Space and Mixed Use may be increased or decreased in size, reconfigured or relocated within Special Site 4 without an amendment to this Plan and these lands may also be used for parking.

-12.5.2 Notwithstanding the Residential High Density designation, an apartment dwelling with a maximum height of 27 storeys will be permitted.
+- 12.5.1 The lands identified as Special Site 5 are located at the southwest corner of Webb Drive and Redmond Road. - 12.5.2 Notwithstanding the Residential High Density designation, an apartment dwelling with a maximum height of 27 storeys will be permitted.

-12.6.1 The lands identified as Special Site 6 are located at the southwest corner of Burnhamthorpe Road East and the future extension of Main Street.

-12.6.2 Notwithstanding the 'A' Street policies of this Area Plan, access for servicing will be permitted from Burnhamthorpe Road West.
+- 12.6.1 The lands identified as Special Site 6 are located at the southwest corner of Burnhamthorpe Road East and the future extension of Main Street. - 12.6.2 Notwithstanding the 'A' Street policies of this Area Plan, access for servicing will be permitted from Burnhamthorpe Road West.

-12.7.1 The lands identified as Special Site 7 are located east of Duke of York Boulevard and north of City Centre Drive.

-12.7.2 Notwithstanding the policies in this Plan, commercial uses to a maximum of 925m2 GFA will be permitted in a building of less than 3 storeys, accessory to Open Space within Area C.

-12.7.3 Below-grade parking structures will be permitted in Areas C and D.

-12.7.4 Storefronts may vary in width within Area A.

-12.7.5 Buildings in Areas A and B will be a minimum of one storey and have the following minimum heights:

-- Area A 13.5 metres - Area B 7.5 metres
+- 12.7.1 The lands identified as Special Site 7 are located east of Duke of York Boulevard and north of City Centre Drive. - 12.7.2 Notwithstanding the policies in this Plan, commercial uses to a maximum of 925m2 GFA will be permitted in a building of less than 3 storeys, accessory to Open Space within Area C. - 12.7.3 Below-grade parking structures will be permitted in Areas C and D. - 12.7.4 Storefronts may vary in width within Area A. - 12.7.5 Buildings in Areas A and B will be a minimum of one storey and have the following minimum heights: - Area A 13.5 metres - Area B 7.5 metres

-12.8.1 Area A shall be a public road but permit a private below grade parking structure.

-12.8.2 Area B1 and B2 shall permit private streets with below grade parking structures, however, surface public access easement shall be required over the roads to contribute to the public road network.
+- 12.8.1 The lands identified as Special Site 8 are located on the south side of Burnhamthorpe Road West, west of Confederation Parkway. - 12.8.2 Area A shall be a public road but permit a private below grade parking structure. - 12.8.3 Area B1 and B2 shall permit private streets with below grade parking structures, however, surface public access easement shall be required over the roads to contribute to the public road network.